Moon Magic Guide · Blue Moon Meaning

 And because Blue Moons are rare, they tend to show up at moments in your life when a second chance would be useful.
 That might be confirmation bias.
 It also might not be.
 I don't pretend to know which.
 I just know the people I talk to who mark Blue Moons tend to remember them for a reason.

-The 2026 Blue Moon specifically
+The 2026 Blue Moon — and the next one

 What the old traditions say